Air Passenger Protection Regulations Highlights

 In addition to the communication requirements above, airlines have to provide passengers with information on the applicable standards of treatment and compensation.
 They also have to tell passengers about their recourse options, including the ability to make a complaint to the Canadian Transportation Agency.

 Minimum Levels of Compensation

-Airlines will be required to pay passengers compensation for flight delays or cancellations that are in their control and not related to safety.
-Passengers will be entitled to compensation based on the length of delay at arrival at their final destination:
+Airlines are required to pay passengers compensation for flight delays or cancellations that are in their control and not related to safety.
+Passengers are entitled to compensation based on the length of delay at arrival at their final destination:

 |Length of delay||Amount (CAD)|